KDE/homerun/PLUGIN_PLAN.md

 - int X-KDE-Homerun-APIVersion
 - QStringList X-KDE-Homerun-Sources

+## SourceConfigurator

+Created by an AbstractSource to let the user configure the source: provides a UI to adjust the source arguments.

+Must be able to:

+- create a set of widgets
+- initialize widgets from source arguments
+- create source arguments from widgets

+API:
+    void setupUi(QWidget *)
+    void setSourceArguments(const SourceArguments::Hash &)
+    SourceArguments::Hash sourceArguments() const

 # Open questions

 - How to handle "global" config? (for example to read package management settings)